JakeMiddleton4/LearningSQL/README.md

 # Learning SQL

-This respository contains all the resources I have used to learn how to use SQLite.
+This respository contains all the resources and projects I have used to learn how to use SQLite.

+To get started using SQLite, download the DBrowser [here](https://sqlitebrowser.org/dl/)

+## Code Academy Resources
+### Courses completed:
+- Learn SQL

+### Projects attatched:
+- World Populations Challenge Project II